Keywords Research for YouTube Videos: The Complete Guide

 Replace “XXXXXXXXXXX” with your competitors YouTube video ID.
 Ex: view-source:http://www.youtube.com/watch?v=jFMA5ggFsXU

-Step #4: Now you will see the source code of YouTube video page.
+Step #4: Now you will see the source code of the YouTube video page.

-You will get total two placements where “keywords” word is located.
+You will get a total two placements where the “keywords” word is located.

 Note: If your competitors YouTube video is about keyword research, SEO or keyword, you will get more than one placements.

 The first one is located within the head tag.
 It is the meta keywords tag that we used a few years ago for content blog posts.